Anurag-30/jenkins/README.md

-Dear Future me here is the list of learnin and observations from your past
+Dear Future me here is the list of learnings and observations from your past:

 # jenkins
 Connect to you kubernetes cluster and run the `jenkins-setup.sh` script.
 This will deploy jenkins into your cluster with blueocean installed in it.